Skip to main content

 00:40:32:01 – 00:41:01:23

-We know that change is just going to it’s a constant.
+We know that change is a constant.
 We’re going to have more and more of it.
 So really making the tie in clear between having that learning mindset and how it makes employees more fluid, nimble and successful in their roles.
-Can Can I build on that?
-Regina Before we go to the next one, because I see somebody is also asking about measurements of success that we found that are useful.

 00:41:02:00 – 00:41:24:19

-And I think this is where it is super important to tie to tie it, as we talked about, into your business strategy.
-So what we would suggest is that you look at some baseline metrics that are critical to, you know, business critical to improve.
-So don’t think so much of learning culture and what how necessarily how you’re going to measure that.
+And I think this is where it is super important to tie it into your business strategy.
+So what we would suggest is that you look at some baseline metrics that are business critical to improve.
+So don’t think so much of learning culture and how you’re going to measure that.

 00:41:24:24 – 00:41:52:09

-What are the what what are the what are the baseline metrics for your business priorities such as it might be talent retention or your organization needs to be more innovative and then think around how the learning culture can, can, can ramp that up, can really make the difference there.
-And that’s where both the power of, you know, measuring it against your within your business priorities.
+What are the baseline metrics for your business priorities such as it might be talent retention or your organization needs to be more innovative and then think around how the learning culture can ramp that up, can really make the difference there.
+And that’s where both the power of measuring it against your within your business priorities.

 00:41:52:11 – 00:42:15:20